Open-Systems-Pharmacology/OSP-Qualification-Reports/DDI_Qualification_CYP2C19/report.md

 - CYP2C19 inhibition:
   - DDI simulations with omeprazole as substrate demonstrate an excellent prediction (ratio pred/obs = around 1) of the inhibitory potential of fluvoxamine on CYP2C19 for both EM and PM for CYP2C19.
-  - DDI simulations with s-mephenytoine as substrate demonstrate an excellent prediction (ratio pred/obs = around 1 and within 2-fold) of the inhibitory potential of fluvoxamine on CYP2C19.
+  - DDI simulations with s-Mephenytoin as substrate demonstrate an excellent prediction (ratio pred/obs = around 1 and within 2-fold) of the inhibitory potential of fluvoxamine on CYP2C19.
 However, DDI predictions tend to get slightly overpredicted for higher fluvoxamine doses.

 **Omeprazole**